-Chief Justice Roberts Issues Rare Rebuke To Trump
+Chief Justice Roberts Issues Rare Rebuke To Trump; Trump Fires Back

-Supreme Court Chief Justice John Roberts criticized President Trump Wednesday for the president's description of a federal judge who ruled against his asylum policy as "an Obama judge."
+In a rare moment of direct criticism, Supreme Court Chief Justice John Roberts rebuked President Trump on Wednesday for the president's description of a federal judge who ruled against his asylum policy as "an Obama judge."
+Within hours, the president fired back on Twitter, launching an unusual conflict between the executive and judicial branches.

 "We do not have Obama judges or Trump judges, Bush judges or Clinton judges," Roberts said in a statement.
 "What we have is an extraordinary group of dedicated judges doing their level best to do equal right to those appearing before them."

 "That independent judiciary is something we should all be thankful for," Roberts said.
+Roberts has never responded to any president so directly and publicly before.

+"Sorry Chief Justice John Roberts, but you do indeed have 'Obama judges,' and they have a much different point of view than the people who are charged with the safety of our country," tweeted Trump.

+Sorry Chief Justice John Roberts, but you do indeed have “Obama judges,” and they have a much different point of view than the people who are charged with the safety of our country.
+It would be great if the 9th Circuit was indeed an “independent judiciary,” but if it is why......— Donald J. Trump (@realDonaldTrump) November 21, 2018

-Trump was responding to a ruling by U.S. District Judge Jon Tigar, who issued a temporary restraining order against Trump's asylum policy Monday, saying it violated a provision of the asylum law.
-Trump called the decision a "disgrace," adding, "this was an Obama judge and I'll tell you what it's not going to happen like this anymore."
+Trump's initial response was to a ruling by U.S. District Judge Jon Tigar, who issued a temporary restraining order against Trump's asylum policy Monday, saying it violated a provision of the asylum law.
+Trump called the decision a "disgrace," adding, "this was an Obama judge and I'll tell you what, it's not going to happen like this anymore."

-Trump went on to excoriate the Ninth Circuit Court of Appeals which he wrongly blamed for the ruling, saying "every case that gets filed in the Ninth Circuit, we get beaten.
+Trump went on to excoriate the 9th Circuit Court of Appeals which he wrongly blamed for the ruling, saying, "Every case that gets filed in the Ninth Circuit, we get beaten.
 And then we end up having to go to the Supreme Court, like the travel ban, and we won," Trump said.

 However, Tigar is a district court judge who sits in San Francisco, and the Ninth Circuit, which encompasses much of the western United States, has not yet been asked to rule on his decision.
+Tigar's decision is also temporary, lasting only until Dec.
+19 when the judge is scheduled to hear arguments about whether the order should remain permanent.

 This is not the first time Trump has criticized a judge.
-During the presidential campaign, he called one judge with a Spanish surname who ruled against him a Mexican, alleging he couldn't rule fairly because of Trump's proposal to build a wall along with border with Mexico, and another who ruled against his travel ban "a so-called judge."
+During the presidential campaign, he called one judge with a Spanish surname who ruled against him a Mexican, alleging he couldn't rule fairly because of Trump's proposal to build a wall along with border with Mexico and called another who ruled against his travel ban "a so-called judge."

 The American Bar Association joined in the criticism of Trump's comments.